History of Jordan in Timeline

 1974: Rabat Summit Conference

-At the Rabat summit conference in 1974, Jordan and the rest of the Arab League agreed that the PLO was the 'sole legitimate representative of the Palestinian people'.
+At the Rabat summit conference in 1974, Jordan and the Arab League agreed that the PLO was the "sole legitimate representative of the Palestinian people".

-In 1987, natural gas was discovered in Jordan, but the reserve size was small.
+In 1987, natural gas was discovered in Jordan, with an estimated reserve size of about 230 billion cubic feet.

 1988: Jordan Renounces Claim to West Bank